 Alan and Laurie Willits from Wingham, Ontario, celebrating their 30th wedding anniversary, said they were watching the magic show in the ship's main theater when they felt an initial lurch, as if from a severe steering maneuver.
 That was followed a few seconds later by a "shudder" that tipped trash cans over.

 The subsequent listing of the ship made the theater curtains seem like they were standing on their side.

 "And then the magician disappeared," Laurie Willits said.

-Florida-based Carnival Corp. issued a brief statement Saturday.
+Miami-based Carnival Corp. issued a brief statement Saturday.

 "Our hearts go out to everyone affected by the grounding of the Costa Concordia and especially the loved ones of those who lost their lives.
 They will remain in our thoughts and prayers in the wake of this tragic event."

 Costa Cruises said about 1,000 Italian passengers were onboard, as well as more than 500 Germans, about 160 French and about 1,000 crew members.
 The State Department said about 126 U.S. citizens were onboard.